davidblakneymoore/A-Function-for-Comparing-Multiple-Correlation-Coefficients-From-Independent-Correlations-in-R/README.md

 `Alpha = 0.05` is a value of alpha against which significance can be tested (the default is `0.05`).

 `Control_for_Experimentwise_Error = TRUE` is an argument specifying whether or not this function should give conservative estimates (by holding the experimentwise error rate at the given value of alpha) or liberal estimates (by using the given value of alpha for each pairwise comparison).
 The default, `TRUE`, holds the experimentwise error rate at alpha and calculates the comparisonwise error rate based on the number of pairwise comparisons.
+Since this procedure assumes independence of correlations, the Šidák correction, which is used when there is independence, is used (Šidák, 1967).

 Though this function only uses `base` functions, it was heavily inspired by the `agricolae` package, particularly the `orderPvalue()` and `lastC()` functions.
 Thank you Felipe de Mendiburu!